CS3219-AY2526Sem1/cs3219-ay2526s1-project-g13/backend/collaboration-service/README.md

 #### Submit Code for Execution

 Submit code to be executed asynchronously.
-The result will be broadcast to all clients in the room via WebSocket.
+The execution start and result are broadcast as `code-execution-started` and `code-execution-result` to all connected clients via WebSocket.

 **Endpoint:** `POST /api/v1/code/submit-code`

 **Request Body:**

 ```json
 {
   "room_id": "room_uuid",